inspec/inspec-aws/docs/resources/aws_ec2_egress_only_internet_gateways.md

 ## Examples

-### Ensure an Egress Only Internet Gateway Id is available.
+### Ensure an egress-only internet gateway ID is available.

     describe aws_ec2_egress_only_internet_gateways do
       its('egress_only_internet_gateway_ids') { should include 'EgressOnlyInternetGatewayId' }
     end

 ### Ensure that the attachments states is `attached`.

     describe aws_ec2_egress_only_internet_gateways do
         its('attachments_states') { should include 'attached' }
     end